Why I Don’t Model Most of My Earrings

 But because most of my earrings are one of a kind, I choose not to try them on myself or have someone else model them before selling them.

-But for my one-of-a-kind gemstone earrings, I won’t sell you a pair that’s been worn for photos.
-That’s simply a standard I hold for myself and my work.
+But for one-of-a-kind gemstone earrings, I don’t sell pieces that have been worn for photos.
+That’s simply a standard I hold for my work.

 Leave a comment